Snowplant

 Recap

-To cross this section of the Tahoe to Yosemite Trail between Summit City Creek and Camp Irene you should be prepared to find your way without trail or trail signs through 9.52 +/- miles of forest, rock, and manzanita.
+To cross this section of the Tahoe to Yosemite Trail between Summit City Creek and Camp Irene we should be prepared to find our way without trail or trail signs through 9.52 +/- miles of dense forest, obstructing rock, and thick manzanita.

-The conditions you may encounter through here demand that you to have the physical fitness and navigational skill to find your way through this section over difficult terrain without trails.
+The conditions we may encounter through here demand that we have the physical fitness and route-finding skill to pick our way through this section over difficult terrain without trails.

-If you don't have these skills you will suffer and be endangered in proportion to your lack of skills.
+If we don't entertain these skills I know that we will suffer and be endangered in proportion to our lack of skills.

 ...